yorkeyao/VehicleX/README.md

 You may play with our [Demo](https://simmer.io/@yorkeyao/vehiclex-demo-s) for a quick view of our data.
 The whole procedure of generating VehicleX images is in three steps:

-1) Attribute distribution learning and generate images by VehicleX engine with learned attributes;
+1) Attribute distribution learning and generate images by VehicleX engine with learned attributes (content level domain adaptation);

 2) Perform style level domain adaptation (SPGAN) for generated images;